 your privacy is important to us

-Please find the preliminary schedule for 2022 here:
+Please find the schedule for 2022 here:

-The program of the AEMS summer school is adapted continuously to guarantee state of the art knowledge in terms of content and to offer the best possible experience!
+The program of the AEMS summer university is adapted continuously to guarantee state of the art knowledge in terms of content and to offer the best possible experience!
 It comprises a preparatory phase and a lecture phase:

 During the preparatory phase, students read recommended introductory literature and complete an exercise that prepares them for the contents discussed during the program.
 The lecture phase is split into 4 modules, building on the preparatory work.
-The summer school includes lectures, (panel) discussions and workshops such as simulation games to enable a deeper understanding of complex interrelationships.
+The summer university includes lectures, (panel) discussions and workshops such as simulation games to enable a deeper understanding of complex interrelationships.

 The AEMS thrives on intercultural exchange and new perspectives our international participants bring into it.
 Therefore, the program fosters intercultural exchange and networking – during the program itself, but also via extra-curricular activities.